Dammam Eastern Province, Saudi Arabia Travel Guide

 Specific vaccinations (e.g., Meningococcal Meningitis) for Hajj/Umrah, not for general tourists.

-Prevention is paramount for a good trip.
+Prevention is crucial for a nice trip.

 Heatstroke and dehydration are main concerns during warmer months.
 Drink plenty of Bottled water, avoid prolonged sun exposure (10 AM - 4 PM), wear light clothing, and seek shade.